 What is a School Community Council?

 Serving on a School Community Council (SCC) is a wonderful way for parents to be actively involved in their children’s education.
 In the Canyons School District, School Community Council members review school data, identify school needs, establish school goals, and allocate funds toward accomplishing those goals.
-Every year, each School Community Council creates four plans with the overarching goal of addressing their school’s greatest academic needs and creating a safe learning environment:
+Every year, each School Community Council creates school plans and reviews district plans with the overarching goal of addressing their school’s greatest academic needs and creating a safe learning environment:

 School Community Councils hold elections once a year to fill open seats, and are comprised of parents and school employees, including the principal.
 Parents make up the majority of the Council, outnumbering employees by at least two.